Israeli stamp in passport when entering Dubai UAE

 - The IATA Travel Information Manual (TIM) (April 2011 edition) says "Holders of passports containing an Israeli visa or stamps need to obtain a clearance issued by the C.L.D.
 (Crime Investigation Dept) upon arrival."
 Which has a couple of typos - presumably they meant the CID (Criminal Investigation Department).
-This information might be out of date, or rarely applied.
+This information is probably out of date, or rarely applied, in the case of visitors to the UAE.
+For expat residents it might still be applicable.

 Note that this information is specifically about Israeli stamps in your passport, and Israeli passports.
 There is no official restriction on entry to the UAE for anyone because they are Jewish, as far as we know.